skandalk15/MovieFlix/README.md

 ## 🚀 Features

-- 🎥 **Browse Movies** – Scrollable cards with movie posters and titles
+- 🎥 **Browse Movies** – Scrollable cards with posters and movie titles
-- 🔍 **Search Functionality** – Search for movies using custom search bar
+- 🔍 **Search Functionality** – Instantly search for movies using a custom search bar
-- 📖 **Movie Details View** – Tap a movie card to reveal full details including IMDb rating
+- 📖 **Movie Details View** – See full movie information including IMDb rating
-- 💅 **Modern UI** – Styled using Tailwind CSS via NativeWind with support for dark theme
+- 💅 **Modern UI** – Styled with Tailwind CSS using NativeWind, optimized for dark mode
-- 📡 **API Integration** – Fetches live data from The Movie Database (TMDb) or custom movie API
+- 📡 **API Integration** – Fetches live movie data using The Movie Database (TMDb) API

 ---